laingangiang2006/Application-Development-Projects/README.md

 ## 1. About

-These are personal side projects created for learning and fun.
+These are some projects created for learning basic HTML, CSS and Python.
 Feel free to explore the code!

 ---